-The Group has constructed improvements to Fujairah Port Infrastructure totaling to AED 500 million (31 December 2021: AED 493.2 million).
+During the year ended 31 December 2022, the Group has constructed improvements to Fujairah Port Infrastructure totaling to AED 500 million.
 The assets developed are funded by Ministry of Presidential Affairs and were disclosed under Receivable for Fujairah Port development (note 12) and Advances for Fujairah Port development project (note 23).
 During the year, the Group received communication from Ministry of Presidential Affairs to retain these assets and therefore these assets are transferred to "Property, plant and equipment" from Receivable and "Deferred government grants" (note 18) from "Advances for Fujairah Port development project" (note 23), respectively.